 Fall foliage has peaked in some Canadian spots by mid-to-late October; the more northern locales will reach their color summit earlier.
 If you travel in early October, you'll probably run into some stunning displays of fall color.

-- Celtic Colours International Festival, Begins Thanksgiving weekend: Cape Breton, Nova Scotia
+- Celtic Colours International Festival: Cape Breton, Nova Scotia

-- Ottawa Food & Wine Show, October - November: Ottawa, Ontario
+- Ottawa Food & Wine Show: Ottawa, Ontario

-- Oktoberfest, Two-week festival (largest Bavarian festival in North America) ends the first Sunday of October: Kitchener-Waterloo, Ontario
+- Oktoberfest: Two-week festival (largest Bavarian festival in North America) ends the first Sunday of Oct. in Kitchener-Waterloo, Ontario

 Average temperatures in Canadian provinces vary widely.
 Checking the average temperatures will help you pack for your October getaway to Canada.